Jan-2025-Cohort/installing-tailwind-with-npm/README.md

 ## 🧱 Part 3: Set Up Your Files and Folders

-5. Create these folders and files:
+5. Create these folders and files (These are the terminal commands):
    ```bash
    mkdir styles dist
    touch styles/input.css index.html
    ```

 6. In `styles/input.css`, paste this code:
+   We are adding the tailwind style classes we want to access in this project
    ```css
    @tailwind base;
    @tailwind components;